NeonD3mon/Hungry-Bonney-Midterm-Game/README.md

 I will update as I progress with the project.

+### July 24th
+- Added a score system that checks time
+- implemented sound
+- Added powerup
+- Added backgrounds and lighting
+- Prototype is now a fully working level with title screen pause and level cleared

 ### July 11th
 Added
 - slime enemy with animation and basic AI